 The primary course book used by Noor Majan is Al-Kitaab fii ta’allum al-’Arabiyya by Brustad/Al-Battal (3rd edition).
 Depending on whether you’re a complete beginner or an advanced student, our curriculum is based on this internationally recognized resource, complemented with excerpts from other renowned sources, e.g. Al Kitab Al Asasi (El Seyyid Badawi), Modern Standard Arabic (Eckehard Schulz) or Ahlan wa Sahlan (Mahdi Alosh).
-For the media course, classes are based on real-time current and authentic resources from print and broadcast media in class.
+For the media course, classes are based on real-time current and authentic resources from print and broadcast media.

 For students at the superior level or with those needing a more specific curriculum in the realm of diplomacy and politics, Noor Majan Arabic Institute has developed our own reader with relevant texts and exercises.

 We are also able to teach the Omani dialect as a separate class for customized program courses or in private lessons.
 We follow our own curriculum that was developed with the communicative needs of students in Oman in mind.
 The dialect course mainly contains dialogues and points our specific grammar points that will help you master the local colloquial.

 Our methodology is to engage the mind with a relevant and appropriate usage of the language.
 Thus, any opportunity to bring external sources and materials is exploited and very much encouraged by the Noor Majan methodology.

 Although the material listed above is Noor Majan’s standard offering for Arabic courses; we can accommodate for an extensive set of curricula, dependent on your needs and requirements as an institute.
 Our institute and teachers are able and willing to deliver to your requirements.
 Please inquire for information regarding your requirements and curriculum.